-The following table sets forth information with respect to the beneficial ownership of our common stock as of December 31, 2013 by:
+The following table sets forth information with respect to the beneficial ownership of our common stock as of December 31, 2014 by:

-- · each of our named executive officers; - · each of our directors; - all of our executive officers and directors as a group; and - each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock.
+- each of our named executive officers; - each of our directors; - all of our executive officers and directors as a group; and - each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock.

 The number of shares beneficially owned by each stockholder is determined under rules issued by the SEC.
 Under these rules, beneficial ownership includes any shares as to which a person has sole or shared voting power or investment power.
-Applicable percentage ownership is based on 6,099,547 shares of common stock outstanding on March 31, 2014, which gives effect to the conversion of all outstanding shares of our convertible preferred stock into shares of common stock at the time of our initial public offering of common stock in September 2013.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of March 31, 2014 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+Applicable percentage ownership is based on 6,137,091 shares of common stock outstanding on February 23, 2015.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of February 23, 2015 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.